strfn/vertex-ai-lego-classifier/README.md

 ```

 ## Run it !
 The CLI automate the process of preparing the data set and then training the model.
-Paramaters can be set as `ENV` variables when indicated or simply passed as options to the CLI command.
+Parameters can be set as `ENV` variables when indicated or simply passed as options to the CLI command.

 ### Data preparation